How to leverage outsourced recruiting services to optimize the way you do talent acquisition

-A transactional relationship will help you check off some of your recruiting boxes; however, using RPO services as a stop-gap is a short-sighted approach.
+A transactional relationship with a staffing partner can help you check off some of your recruiting boxes.
+But this stop-gap is a short-sighted approach.
 For the middle market, developing a strategic RPO partnership can be the difference between simply meeting short-term needs and developing a strong talent strategy that drives your business for the long run, while controlling costs.

-The right RPO partner can impact your business in meaningful ways beyond filling positions.
+The right RPO company can impact your business in meaningful ways beyond filling positions.

 1. Establish hiring best practices.

 Small HR teams are asked to do more with less, and process can sometimes fall to the wayside when hiring needs are urgent.
 But in the HR world, it’s not just what you do, it’s how you do it.
-Creating world-class candidate and employee experiences starts with having best-in-class processes that help you put your best foot forward as an employer.
+Creating world-class candidate and employee experiences starts with having best-in-class processes that help you put your best foot forward as an employer and build a strong employer brand.

-According to LinkedIn data, job seekers spend just 14 seconds reading a job description before they decide whether or not to apply.
+Job seekers spend just 14 seconds reading a job description before they decide whether they want to apply.
 Ensuring your job descriptions are optimized and stand out is a critical step in attracting top talent.
 An RPO partner can advise you on a number of factors, like the ideal number of words (shorter is better, according to the same LinkedIn data), which days to post (Monday is best) and what information should be included.

 The quality of your job descriptions is especially important when searching for candidates with hard-to-find skills or in tough markets.
 With so many job openings, candidates are choosy and not applying at high rates anymore.
-A survey last year by Clutch found that 52% of recent hires applied to five or fewer jobs before landing a position.
+Why?
+52% of recent hires applied to five or fewer jobs before landing a position.
 Is your description good enough to be one of the five?

 3. Advise on talent acquisition policies.